michellevit/Production-Planner/README.txt

   - This app (when running) is scheduled to continuously sync to QuickBooks betwen 6AM-6PM, Monday-Friday
   - To fetch data after this period:
     - For one time data retrieval: run scripts/sync-data.bat
-    - For continuous data retrieval outside of working hours: go to scripts/scheduled_task_executor.py file + adjust the run_job function (under # SET OPERATIONAL HOURS)
+    - To modify working hours period: go to scripts/scheduled_task_executor.py file + adjust the 'Schedule Global Variables'

 ----------